guille-rochelle/guille-rochelle.github.io/index.md

 To understand how complex tissue behaviors emerge from molecular mechanisms my research merges molecular, cell and developmental biology with the frameworks of fluid mechanics and active matter.

 I am interested in understanding self-organization in the context of flow generation by ciliary arrays.
 I use a variety of multiciliated model organisms to elucidate the two-way link between ciliary activity and flow properties.
-To learn more about my research you can click here.

 To learn more about my research you can click [here](/research/).